freshbreathmint/miracle/doc/About.md

 # Miracle Framework

-*"It's a miracle that I'm actually still working on this!"*
+*"It's a miracle that anything I made here works!"*

 ## Overview

-Miracle Framework is an in-development software framework aimed at providing essential tools universally useful for developing applications.
-The motivation behind developing this software is to ease the process of designing and deploying software applications for myself and others.
+Miracle Framework is an evolving software framework designed to offer a comprehensive set of tools for application development.
+The primary goal of this framework is to simplify the process of designing, building, and deploying software, making it accessible and efficient for both myself and other developers.

+At its current stage, Miracle Framework operates as an advanced build system.
+It streamlines the setup process, allowing users to quickly establish a working environment.
+This means developers can focus more on writing code and less on the often cumbersome tasks of configuring build systems and other initial setup procedures.

+Looking ahead, the framework is planned to be expanded with capabilities for creating applications as dynamically loadable libraries.
+This system will allow not only the core application libraries but also additional dependencies to be loaded on demand, offering enhanced modularity and flexibility.
+As more tools and features are incorporated, Miracle Framework will hopefully evolve into a robust and versatile platform, tailored for comprehensive software development.

 ## Design Philosophy

-Miracle Framework is coded entirely in C, using minimal dependencies and libraries, except where necessary or most efficient, such as interfacing with proprietary hardware.
-This approach enables a deep understanding of the framework's inner workings for developers and promotes a lightweight and efficient codebase.
+Miracle Framework is being developed entirely in C, with a focus on minimizing dependencies and external libraries.
+Dependencies are only included when absolutely necessary or when they offer significant efficiency, such as in cases involving proprietary hardware.
+This design choice enables developers to gain a deep understanding of the framework’s core functionality quickly, while also maintaining a lightweight and efficient codebase.

-The framework is planned to be built around a modular architecture, comprising three main components:
+The framework is being built around a modular architecture, with three primary components:

-- **Miracle Framework**: Acting as the executable portion, the framework will provide the necessary infrastructure for library loading, profiling, and other shared functionalities between the engine and the application.
+- **Miracle Framework**: Serving as the core executable, this component provides the essential infrastructure for tasks such as library loading, profiling, and other shared functionalities between the engine and the application.
-- **Sage Engine:** Essentially a modular state machine that can be customized and initialized by the application according to it's requirements.
-- **Application:** Provided externally, this library will represent the actual software utilizing the framework.

-In the future, the engine element of the framework will include components like a rendering backend, window management, input handling, and event systems.
-However, the current focus is on developing the core framework functionality and enabling application loading through the framework.
-This phased approach ensures a focused and manageable development process.

-The framework aims to allow applications to specify required engine components at startup, such as a rendering backend and window management, while excluding unnecessary elements.
-This flexibility aims to ensure that both the engine and the application can be modified, recompiled, and hot reloaded while maintaining state.
+- **Sage Engine:** A large extension of the Miracle Framework, the Sage Engine will be designed to include shared features necessary for more complex programs.
+It will expand the framework's capabilities and provides a richer set of tools for developers building sophisticated applications.
+- **Application:** This component is provided externally and represents the actual software that utilizes the Miracle Framework.
+The framework will manage the setup of the Sage Engine according to the Application's specifications.

+The purpose of this approach is to maximize the amount of features that can be dynamically reloaded at runtime without losing state.

 ## Usage